perfsonar/docs/install_debian.rst

   * ARMv7 and up (armhf)
   * ARM64 (arm64) (only for Debian 8)

-* **Operating System:**  Any system running a Debian 7, Debian 8, or Ubuntu 14 OS is supported.
+* **Operating System:**  Any system running a Debian 7, Debian 8, or Ubuntu 14 server OS is supported.
 Other Debian flavours derived from Debian 7 or 8 or Ubuntu 14 might work too but are not officially supported.

 * See the general :ref:`install_options_sysreq` for hardware requirements and more.

+.. note:: Installing a graphical/desktop environment with perfSONAR is not supported.
+These environments generaly come with a Network Manager that conflicts with the way that perfSONAR is tuning the network interface parameters.
+We recommend doing only server grade OS installs.

 .. _install_debian_installation: